ibanknatoPrad/emuDownloadCenter-wiki/Emulator-nesemu.md

 This emulator does **NOT** specificly need BIOS image(s) to start ROM files!

-_nes-emu is a Nintendo Entertainment System emulator_
+_nes-emu is a Nintendo Entertainment System emulator._

 :link: [**Emulator website**](http://github.com/amaiorano/nes-emu/)
 ***